harness/ff-proxy/docs/outbound_endpoints.md

-# Endpoints
+# Outbound Endpoints
-These are the endpoints requested by the Relay Proxy.
+These are the endpoints requested by the Relay Proxy when it communicates with Harness SaaS.
 These are listed in the order they're used:
 - Startup
 - Start SDK per key
 - Periodic requests/polls